collective-soundworks/collective-soundworks.github.io/docs/tutorials/state-manager.md

 console.log(globals.getValues());
 ```

-Here, we create a new `SharedState` instance from the schema we registered with the name `'globals'` just before.
+Here, we create a new `SharedState` instance from the schema we just registered with the name `'globals'`.
 You should also see the default values of the state displayed in you Terminal window:

 ![globals-server-log](../assets/tutorials/state-manager/globals-server-log.png)

-Let 's now attach your `player` clients to the `globals` state created by the server.
+Let 's now _attach_ all our `player` clients to the `globals` state created by the server.

 To that end, open the file `src/clients/player/index.js` and add the following lines of code: